A Survey on Point-of-Interest Recommendations Leveraging Heterogeneous Data: Introduction

 \section{Introduction}

 Tourism is the act of traveling for pleasure or business to places outside one's usual environment \citep{HAMID2021100337}.
-It includes a wide range of activities such as visiting tourist attractions, sightseeing, participating in cultural events and activities and exploring natural wonders.
-Based on the temporal sequence of tourism behavior, the tourism process can be divided into three distinct phases \citep{Pearce+2005}: pre-trip, in-trip and post-trip, as depicted in Figure~\ref{trip}.
+It includes a wide range of activities such as visiting tourist attractions, sightseeing, participating in cultural activities and exploring natural wonders.
+Clawson and Knetsch were the first to conceptualize recreational experiences as a multiphase process~\citep{five_phase_tourism}, consisting of five parts: (1) anticipation or pre-purchase, (2) the travel to the destination segment, (3) the on-site experience, (4) the return travel segment and (5) an extended recall and recollection stage~\citep{clawson2013economics}.
+As a common alternative to Clawson and Knetsch's five-phase model, a tourism process can typically be divided into three distinct phases along the temporal dimension \citep{three_phase}: pre-trip, in-trip and post-trip, as illustrated in Figure~\ref{trip}.

-Throughout these travel phases, the in-trip phase presents a more complicated situation compared to other phases because of the continuous changes in the contextual environment during the trip, which has a direct effect on tourists’ travel behavior, such as selecting different transportation modes, adjusting their visiting time or visiting different tourist attractions.
-Among the various aspects of in-trip planning, selecting appropriate POIs can be a significant challenge for travelers, since \emph{point-of-interest} is a holistic concept that encompasses any places tourists can visit during their trip, including museums, parks, cinemas, art galleries, restaurants, coffee shops, shopping centers, etc.~\citep{electronics11131998}.
+The pre-trip and in-trip stages are the periods during which tourists make decisions, such as selecting destinations, choosing transportation modes, and adjusting their visiting time or tourist attractions based on the changing contextual environment \citep{TripDecision}.
+Among the various aspects of trip planning, selecting appropriate POIs can be a significant challenge for tourists, since \emph{point-of-interest} is a holistic concept that encompasses any places tourists can visit during their trip, including museums, parks, cinemas, art galleries, restaurants, coffee shops, shopping centers, etc.~\citep{electronics11131998}.
 And it can be a time-consuming task for tourists to filter out relevant content from the vast amount of available information about POIs on the Internet.